-- Identify personal feelings and experiences related to cultural and other differences among people.
+Identify personal feelings and experiences related to cultural and other differences among people

-- Identify practical strategies for implementing and supporting change.
+Identify practical strategies for implementing and supporting change

-- Build alliances and networks.
+Build alliances and networks

 Who can participate?

-Her outreach has included working with adult non-readers in both Wake County, NC, and Prince George’s County, MD.
-Her early experience with diverse populations was as director of the Comprehensive Education and Training program in New Jersey for both the city and county of Camden.
-She is frequently asked to give lectures and seminars on women and underrepresented groups in science and has published in the area.
+Her outreach has included working with adult non-readers in Wake County, NC, and Prince George’s County, MD.
+Her early experience with diverse populations was as director of the Comprehensive Education and Training program in Camden, New Jersey.
+Alston-Mills is frequently asked to give lectures and seminars on women and underrepresented groups in science and has published in the area.
 Through all of these activities, she has witnessed the pain of exclusion and the triumphs of empowerment.

-Bill Swallow “retired” but hasn’t gotten the hang of retirement yet and continues to be active in teaching and diversity work at the university as a professor emeritus.
+Bill Swallow “retired” but hasn’t gotten the hang of retirement yet and continues to be active in teaching and diversity work at NC State as a professor emeritus.
 He has long been an ally and advocate for women and people of color.
-For many years he was director of undergraduate programs and then director of graduate programs in the Department of Statistics, positions that afforded him welcome opportunities to promote recruitment, retention and graduation of students from underrepresented groups.
+For many years he was the director of undergraduate programs (and later, of graduate programs) in the Department of Statistics.
+Those positions afforded him opportunities to promote recruitment, retention and graduation of students from underrepresented groups.
 Bill serves on the Gay, Lesbian, Bisexual and Transgender (GLBT) Subcommittee of the University Diversity Advisory Committee (UDAC).
-In Summer 200, he wrote a proposal to the university to create a GLBT Center on campus and shepherded that proposal through UDAC and the Student and Faculty Senates.
+He wrote a proposal to the university to create a GLBT Center on campus and shepherded that proposal through UDAC and the Student and Faculty Senates.
 University administration agreed to establish the GLBT Center, and Bill now co-chairs its advisory committee.